Filippo Scòzzari: Career

 During the same years he also appeared in Re Nudo, Linus, Vogue, Spaceships Today, Panorama, and Alteralter.

-His comics have been published in France, Brazil and Greece.
+His comics have been published in France, Brazil, and Greece.

-Most of his comics has been collected in eight books published in Italy by Primo Carnera Editore and Coniglio Editore, in France by Albin Michel, in Brazil by Conrad Editora.
+Most of his comics have been collected in eight books published in Italy by Primo Carnera Editore and Coniglio Editore, in France by Albin Michel, and in Brazil by Conrad Editora.

-He wrote six novels, an anthology of his best New P-Porno tales and a theatrical work, Heart in Slices.
+He wrote six novels, an anthology of pornographic tales, and a theatrical work, Heart in Slices.
 He held several exhibitions in Italy: in Rimini, in Montecchio Emilia, in Rome, in Reggio Emilia, in Milan, in Turin, in Bologna and, abroad, in Athens.